TRAFFIC TICKETS: REOPENING

 A justice who strikes out a conviction shall give the defendant a certificate of the fact in the prescribed form.

 As you can see, the re-opening process requires experience, time and lots of paperwork.
 Actually, the reopening is an uphill battle.
-Trust CP Paralegal Services with your problem and we will provide you with the best solution possible.
+Trust CPsolutions with your problem and we will provide you with the best solution possible.